If a bladder injury has set you back, we'll help you move forward

 The NHS estimate that one in 10 women will have surgery to rectify a prolapsed bladder by the time they are 80 years old.

 - A manual handling accident or other exertion in the workplace

-- Medical negligence, which may occur during forceps delivery, Caesarean section, hysterectomy or other surgery.
+- Medical negligence, which may occur during a forceps delivery, Caesarean section, hysterectomy or other surgery.

 A prolapsed bladder is not life-threatening but it can trigger long-term problems such as urinary difficulties, stress incontinence, lower back pain or pain during sexual intercourse.

-Determining liability depends on the nature of the accident and the law that applies to accidents of the type the Claimant has suffered.
+Who is liable? depends on the nature of the accident and the law that applies to accidents of the type the claimant has suffered.